➡️ About the Search Engine

 ➡️ Can I look up documents in different languages?

 Yes!
 Around 20% of investment arbitration awards are not available in English.
 Jus Mundi allows you to search for documents in English or French (the two languages that activate our multilingual feature) to receive multilingual results.
 To select the multilingual feature and alternate between English or French, click on the “EN” icon in the search bar.
-By activating this feature and entering your search in English or French, you will receive relevant search results in all languages available in our database, including English, French, Spanish, (to be completed).
+By activating this feature and entering your search in English or French, you will receive relevant search results in all languages available in our database, including English, French, Spanish, and many other!

 The search bar is not limited to any one language.
 Outside of the two multilingual feature languages (English or French), an entry in any other language, Spanish, German, Russian, etc., would generate search results in that language, i.e. Spanish, German, Russian, etc. respectively.